 From cities to small towns to spring training.

 The morning of the telecast was a beehive of activity.
-My producer, Kevin Coffey, was on the phone with New York coordinating the whole thing.
+My producer and dear friend, Kevin Coffey, was on the phone with New York coordinating the whole thing.
 There were wires everywhere, camera crews ready, and locations picked.
 The guests were made up and mic'ed up.
 We were good to go.

 The first guest was the wife of the chairman of the festival.
 Beforehand she was nervous.
 To put it mildly.